mojotech/CKEditor-AutoSave-Plugin/README.md

 CKEditor-AutoSave-Plugin
 ========================

 Auto Save Plugin for the CKEditor which automatically saves the content (via HTML5 LocalStorage) temporarly (for example when a login session times out).
 And after the content is saved it can be restored when the editor is reloaded.

 ####How the Plugin works

-The Plugin saves the content every 25 seconds (can be defined in the Config - autosave_delay), but only when the content has changed.
+The Plugin saves the content every 25 seconds (can be defined in the Config - `autosave_delay`), but only when the content has changed.

-And when the Editor Page is reloaded and auto saved content is found and its different from the content loaded with the editor the user will be asked if the auto saved content should be loaded instead.
+After content from the editor has been saved, if that page is loaded again then the saved content will be automatically injected into the editor for you.

 ![Screenshot](http://www.watchersnet.de/Portals/0/screenshots/dnn/AutoSaveDiffDialog.png)